What Is A Professional Banjo?

 Among similar models, the Gold Tone Orange Blossom banjo stands out, as a result, it is produced from ebony wood, and features a slender neck made from curly maple wood.
 This Gold Tone banjo weighs only 12 lbs. so it’s easy to carry around in a hard case.

 The replacement accessories for this Gold Tone banjo are available out there.
-Its physical features include a 22 fretboard, classic brown wood finishing, tension hoop made from brass, and a bronze sand-cast tone ring that enhances the sound output from this musical instrument.
+Its physical features include a 22 fretboard, classic brown wood finishing, a tension hoop made from brass, and a bronze sand-cast tone ring that enhances the sound output from this musical instrument.
 The rim on this banjo is made from 3-ply Canadian maple, which is durable.

 The 5/8’’ bridge is made from ebony/maple, and it features a straight-line tailpiece.
 The aesthetic design of this Gold Tone banjo is enhanced with the triple gold plated features.
 The size of the crown on this banjo model is 11’’ and it’s a Remo high frosted crown.